icopress/List-Bitcoin-Mixers/README.md

 </p>

 <h4 align="center">
-    A non-profit registry of Bitcoin mixers and anonymous exchanges curated by the community..
+    A non-profit registry of bitcoin mixers and anonymous exchanges curated by the community.
 </h4>

 ## Best Bitcoin Mixers in 2024?